wjk22/dotfiles-public/README.md

 ## Linux Server (Debian in Proxmox)

 1. Setup a proxmox server.
-This is my currently favourite virtualization platform, after being a long vsphere and other user.
+This is my currently favourite virtualization platform, after being a long time vsphere and other alternatives user.

 2. Setup a debian inside the proxmox server.

-3. change /etc/apt/sources.list add contrib non-free, run apt update, apt distupgrade
+3. Change /etc/apt/sources.list add contrib non-free, run apt update, apt distupgrade

 4. Install docker docker-compose, vim, htop, tmux, zsh and the other usual suspects